iden3/iden3-docs/source/devel/centralized_login.rst

 Introduction
 #############
-Iden3 is a complete decentralized identity management solution that allows users to leverage their pre-existing validated identities to proof they are who they claim to be and saving them the hassle of having to individually register with each service that requires a validated identification.
+Iden3 is a complete decentralized identity management solution that allows users to leverage their pre-existing validated identities to proof they are who they claim to be, saving them the hassle of having to individually register with each service that requires a validated identification.
 One of the direct applications of iden3 technology is to allow web services to reuse these identities for login into their portals.